 My parents gifted me with a love of language early.
 As a result, my connection to the written word runs deep and has become an integral part of who I am today.
 Though my early writing centered on marketing materials, I've transitioned into fiction, dedicating my post-retirement days to crafting stories.

-"Forks & Knives" is my debut novel.
-I’m thrilled it found a publishing home with Black Rose Writing (out of Texas).
-On August 22, 2024, it became available for purchase on Amazon (e-books and paperback), as well as Barnes & Noble and Walmart online (paperback only).
+"Forks & Knives" was my debut novel.
+It found a publishing home with Black Rose Writing (out of Texas), and on August 22, 2024, it became available for purchase on Amazon (e-books and paperback), as well as Barnes & Noble and Walmart online (paperback only).

 My parents were both self-educated, neither having completed college.
 Nevertheless, they were passionate about the precision of language and the joy of storytelling.
 They were avid readers and theater aficionados: actors, directors, production/stage managers, and my mom was a theater critic.
 (Her reviews were published scores of times in the Poughkeepsie Journal in my hometown in New York.)